r-downing/PersWiFiManager/README.md

 # PersWiFiManager
-Persistent WiFiManager Arduino library for ESP8266
+Persistent WiFiManager Arduino library for ESP8266-based microcontrollers

 - [PersWiFiManager](#perswifimanager)
 - [About](#about)